-If the underwriters sell more shares than the total number set forth in the table above, the underwriters have an option to buy up to an additional shares from us and shares from the Waldis Family Partnership, LP to cover such sales.
+If the underwriters sell more shares than the total number set forth in the table above, the underwriters have an option to buy up to an additional 940,000 shares from us and 200,000 shares from the Waldis Family Partnership, LP to cover such sales.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.
+In the event that this option is not fully exercised, such option will first be exercised with respect to the shares to be purchased from the Waldis Family Partnership and then with respect to the shares to be purchased from the Waldis Family Partnership and then with respect to the shares to be purchased from the Waldis Family Partnership and then with respect to the shares to be purchased from the Waldis Family Partnership and then with respect to the shares to be purchased from the Waldis Family Partnership and then with respect to the shares to be purchased from the Waldis Family Partnership and then with respect to the shares to be purchased from the Waldis Family Partnership and then with respect to the shares to be purchased from us.

 The following tables show the per share and total underwriting discounts and commissions to be paid to the underwriters by us and the selling stockholders.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 1,140,000 additional shares.